Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 6. Nativity Peg Dolls

 Make Nativity characters that the little ones can play with.
 A great way to tell or read the Nativity story to the kids.
 Find directions for making these peg dolls at Christianity Cove.

 I love the idea of letting the little ones play with this set of Nativity blocks.
 Go to Helping Little Hands for directions on how to make these blocks.

 I think this would make a great Christmas classroom project.
 There are three examples, and the instructions that are found at AMY’S FREE IDEAS.

 9. Cardboard Box Stable

 This outstanding cardboard box stable is perfect for any handmade Nativity set.
 Find the tutorial for this project at the bright apple blossom blog.
 A super craft!

 Make beautiful and appropriate centerpieces for a Christmas holiday banquet.
-This is an inexpensive to make Christmas craft and the centerpieces could be given as gifts after the party.
-Find the information you need to make this project by going to just Lu for the tutorial.
+This is an inexpensive-to-make Christmas craft and the centerpieces could be given as gifts after the party.
+Find the information you need to make this project by going to Bargain Mom for the tutorial.